ibm-cloud-docs/account/transfer.md

    ![A screen capture of the account selector in the console menu bar.
 The account selector displays the account name and account number, and you select the current account to display a list of other accounts that you can access.](images/account-faq.svg "The account selector displays the account name and account number, and you select the current account to display a list of other accounts that you can access.")

-To create the support case, go to **Support**, and click **Create a case**.
+To create the support case, go to **Support**, and click **Create a case** in the console.
 Attach the official request document to the case before you submit it.